-Welcome to the Grundy County Historical Society and Museum.
+Welcome to the Grundy County Historical Society and Museum

-Visit Grundy County Historical Museum Where History Is Collected, Preserved And Displayed..
+Visit Grundy County Historical Museum Where History Is Collected, Preserved and Displayed.

 The Historical Society was organized in 1923.
 The initial collection was displayed in a few handmade cases in the basement of the Grundy County Courthouse.
 Eventually in 2001 the Society rented a storefront on Liberty Street in Morris.

-Welcome To Grundy County, IL
+Welcome to Grundy County, Illinois

 Morris the County Seat

 The first permanent settlers arrived in Morris in 1831.
 The town is named after Isaac Newton Morris, who was a commissioner of the Illinois & Michigan Canal.
 Morris was incorporated February 12, 1853.
-Abraham Lincoln visited the Morris home of William T. Hopkins prior to his departure for Ottawa, Illinois for the Lincoln-Douglas debate.
+Abraham Lincoln visited the Morris home of William T. Hopkins prior to his departure for Ottawa, Illinois, for the Lincoln-Douglas debate.
 Do you have history you can share with Grundy County?
 If you have historic pictures or stories about Grundy County that you would like to share, please contact us.

 The Name Grundy